Let’s face it: Learning how to make money online is difficult.

 Because having a blog is basically the same as running your own business, or owning a shop on the high street, with a lot less of the drawbacks.

 Bloggers can make anywhere from $10 to $100,000 a month.
+(See my income reports to get more insights).
 And depending on how much effort you put into it, you can take over your own current income (if you have one) in a short time.

 But one of the common questions is “How do you make money from a blog?”, because you don’t really get paid for the posts you write (or do you?).
 So, let’s look at how to make money off your blog…